 The best part?
 You can do all this right in your dashboard without having to access or edit your source code.

 If you’re a more advanced user with coding skills, then you can add code to your files to style individual category pages, display a list of recent posts in their sidebar, and extend the functionality of their site in other ways.

 By offering these out-of-the-box features and access to its source code, WordPress combines ease of use and flexibility to advance your blogging efforts.

 HTML for Blogging

 Using HTML and CSS, you can create even more complex blog posts than you can on WordPress.
-You can insert images, format headlines, add bullet points, create tables, display posts in your sidebar, and anything else you can think — you’ll just need to write the code or hire someone to write the code to do so.
+You can insert images, format headlines, add bullet points, create tables, display posts in your sidebar, and anything else you can think of — you’ll just need to write the code to make it happen

 <p>My list includes the following:</p>

 Pros and Cons of WordPress and CSS & HTML

 Building a site on WordPress presents a very different experience from building a site from scratch.
 Deciding which one is right for you will depend on your time, budget, current coding and design skills, and your willingness to develop those skills.

 To help you make this decision, we’ll summarize the pros and cons of the two solutions below.